-The Arts Victoria Grants Portal will be open from 9am, Monday 11 August 2014
+The Arts Victoria Grants Portal will be open in August 2015

-- Use the How to submit an online application (DOC, 380KB) document to step you through the online system.
+- Use the How to submit an online application document to step you through the online system.

 - Ensure the applicant is registered on the Grants portal.

 - Copy and paste the content of your application from your draft template to the Grants portal.

 - Upload completed templates and any supporting documents required as part of your application (refer to the Application Documents and Supporting Material section).

 - Submit your completed application by 5pm, Tuesday 8 September 2015.